Zerr0-C00L/Balkan-On-Demand/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests with additional content or improvements.
+Feel free to submit pull requests with improvements.

-## Disclaimer
+---

-This addon is for educational purposes.
-Make sure you have the right to stream any content you add to the database.
+**Made with ❤️ for the Balkan community**